 Using a stock pot and blossom trivet as a canning pot is a trick I taught her, but using an old blanket or comforter bag to corral canning gear was entirely new to me and I was stunned by the simple brilliance of it.
 At home, I use a pair of two gallon zip top bags to keep my rings in check.
 However, they’ve always been an imperfect solution because the zippers eventually fail and they’re just not quite big enough.
 The comforter bag has a real zipper, the plastic is sturdier, it holds a ton, and it does a good job of keeping the dust and dirt out.

-If you have one of these bags floating around your house, consider doing like my mom and using it to store your gear.
+If you have one of these bags floating around your house and you’re struggling to store your canning rings and other gear, consider doing like my mom!